CliMA/ClimaLand.jl/lib/ClimaLandSimulations/README.md

 # ClimaLandSimulations

-A library of methods to run ClimaLSM:
+A library of methods to run ClimaLand:
 - at single sites, such as FLUXNET
 - globally (WIP)